adamsarpatki/hugoplate-adamsarpatki/content/english/sections/te-faq.md

 {{< accordion title="What if a pattern needs rewriting or more than three rounds of editing?" class="border-indigo-900 border-1 bg-slate-50" >}}

-I will never rewrite your work for you, but I will flag areas that might need significant revision.
-I will also offer suggestions on how to improve them.
+I won't rewrite your work for you, but I will flag any areas that may need substantial revision and offer clear suggestions to help you improve them.

-Should your pattern need more than three rounds of editing, we'll discuss how to proceed.
-Any additional work can be billed using my current hourly rate or per word rate, depending on the required tasks.
+If your pattern still needs editing after three rounds, additional work is billed at €35/hour, in 15-minute increments.
+However, I will always check in with you if we need to move beyond the original scope of the project.

 {{< /accordion >}}